Sulfuric acid: Laboratory hazards

-Sulfuric acid is capable of causing very severe burns, especially when it is at high concentrations.
+Sulfuric acid is capable of causing very severe chemical burns, especially when it is at high concentrations.
 In common with other corrosive acids and alkali, it readily decomposes proteins and lipids through amide and ester hydrolysis upon contact with living tissues, such as skin and flesh.
 In addition, it exhibits a strong dehydrating property on carbohydrates, liberating extra heat and causing secondary thermal burns.
 Accordingly, it rapidly attacks the cornea and can induce permanent blindness if splashed onto eyes.
 If ingested, it damages internal organs irreversibly and may even be fatal.
 Personal protective equipment should hence always be used when handling it.
 Moreover, its strong oxidizing property makes it highly corrosive to many metals and may extend its destruction on other materials.
 Because of such reasons, damage caused by sulfuric acid is potentially more severe than that by other comparable strong acids, such as hydrochloric acid and nitric acid.